just-jeb/angular-builders/packages/custom-webpack/README.md

 In the example we add a paragraph with build configuration to your `index.html`.
 It is a very simple example without any asynchronous code but you can also return a `Promise` from this function.

 Full example [here](../../examples/custom-webpack/full-cycle-app).

+# ES Modules (ESM) Support

+Custom Webpack builder fully supports ESM.

+- If your app has `"type": "module"` both `custom-webpack.js` and `index-transform.js` will be treated as ES modules, unless you change their file extension to `.cjs`.
+In that case they'll be treated as CommonJS Modules.
+[Example](../../examples/custom-webpack/sanity-app-esm).
+- For `"type": "commonjs"` (or unspecified type) both `custom-webpack.js` and `index-transform.js` will be treated as CommonJS modules unless you change their file extension to `.mjs`.
+In that case they'll be treated as ES Modules.
+[Example](../../examples/custom-webpack/sanity-app).
+- If you want to use TS config in ESM app, you must set the loader to `ts-node/esm` when running `ng build`.
+Also, in that case `tsconfig.json` for `ts-node` no longer defaults to `tsConfig` from the `browser` target - you have to specify it manually via environment variable.
+[Example](../../examples/custom-webpack/sanity-app-esm/package.json#L10).
+  _Note that tsconfig paths are not supported in TS configs within ESM apps.
+That is because [tsconfig-paths](https://github.com/dividab/tsconfig-paths) do not support ESM._

 # Further Reading